Whatchamacallit (candy): History

 Whatchamacallit bars were first introduced in 1978.
 The name was devised by Patricia Volk, the writer of STUFFED: Adventures of a Restaurant Family, when she was the associate creative director at Doyle Dane & Bernbach, and was in charge of new brands on the Hershey account.
 From 1978 to 1987, Whatchamacallit consisted of a bar of peanut-flavored crisp that utilized peanut butter as the flavoring agent, coated in a thin layer of chocolate.
-From 1987 to 2008, Whatchamacallit has included peanut-flavored crisp that utilizes peanut butter as the flavoring agent, with a layer of caramel and a layer of chocolate coating.
+In 1987 a layer of caramel was added.
 Hershey's Whatchamacallit is found in recipes for various food items, including pies, cookies, cheesecakes, and cupcakes.

 The advertising for the Whatchamacallit peaked in the 1980s; after this period Hershey Company ran noticeably fewer advertisements for this product.
-However, despite the lack of attention the company gives it compared to its other products, the Whatchamacallit is still in production as of 2024.
+However, despite the lack of attention the company gives it compared to its other products, the Whatchamacallit is still in production as of 2026.

-In Canada, an identical candy bar is marketed by Hershey's as Special Crisp, but does not have the wide distribution in Canada that the Whatchamacallit has in the United States.
+In Canada, an identical chocolate bar was marketed by Hershey's as Special Crisp, but did not have the wide distribution in Canada that the Whatchamacallit has in the United States.